 ALTER TABLE `dt.idx` SET 'CHS'='', 'CHS_L2' = '', 'CHS_COLUMN'='';

-Lindorm uses one table to store hot data and cold data.
+Lindorm uses the same table to store hot data and cold data.
 This way, you can query all data within one table.
 We recommend that you specify a time range for the value of the custom time column as a query condition.
 Lindorm determines whether to query only the hot storage or cold storage, or query both the hot and cold storage based on the time range that you specify.
 If you do not specify a time range as a condition in a query, cold data may be queried.
-In this case, the throughput of the query is throttled by the specification of the cold storage.
+In this case, the performance of the query is throttled by the throughput of the cold storage.
 For more information, see Overview.

-In the value of custom column cannot be specified as a query condition, you can also use the _l_hot_only_ hint in the query to query only data in the hot storage.
+In the value of the custom time column cannot be specified as a query condition, you can also use the _l_hot_only_ hint in the query to query only data in the hot storage.

 Examples